After reading a review of our Wild Rock Oolong, my small team and I discussed the issue:

-As of now there are over 300 varieties of Oolongs in China, not including the fake Oolongs out there, of which there are many.
+As of now, there are over 300 varieties of Oolongs in China, not including the fake Oolongs out there, of which there are many.
 Therefore, it is difficult to judge an Oolong so easily.
-Also, the way you brew an Oolong greatly effects the flavor.
+Also, the way you brew an Oolong greatly affects the flavor.
 Many people also have the misconception that there is a standard way to brew all Oolongs or any teas for that matter.
-The truth is each tea has it’s own unique way to brew it so brewing a new tea is like getting to know a new friend.
+The truth is each tea has its own unique way to brew it so brewing a new tea is like getting to know a new friend.
 You have to find the best way to coax the maximum flavor out of it without going over that fine balance point.
 I like to think of it like hitting the sweet spot.

 You need to savor and drink this kind of Oolong very, very slowly.
 This is how they were drinking these kinds of Oolongs since ancient times.

 This tea is not one that is meant to be gulped down while reading a book or working at the computer.
 A fine Wild Oolong should be savored with every sip.
 You should pay attention to all the fine details because they are there.
 It is within this first cup and the subsequent second and third cups all the reasons you bought this oolong.
 Then pay attention to the energy of it.
 This is called Ting Jing in Chinese, which means “Listening Energy”.
 You drink the tea and then listen to the signals your body sends.
 The energy of a Wild Rock Oolong is pretty special and not to be missed.